libretro/docs/docs/start/understanding.md

 ## Logo/Mascott

 ![Invader](../image/start/icon.png){ align=left }
-We call them as Invader but you can call it *Nice Little Pixel*, it was drawn from scratch by talented [Agnes Heyer](https://twitter.com/agnesheyer) and it has a completely different visual style.
+We call them Invader but you can call it *Nice Little Pixel*, it was drawn from scratch by talented [Runar Heyer](https://twitter.com/runarheyer) and it has a completely different visual style.

 Let's continue if we understood LibRetro and RetroArch.
 Click [here](installation.md) to get started.